What Does "Likelihood of the Training Data" Actually Mean?

 The Cleanest Mental Model

-Here’s what to memorize: likelihood is the amount of probability the model assigns to the labels that actually occurred, given the inputs, under its current parameters.
+Likelihood is the amount of probability the model assigns to the labels that actually occurred, given the inputs, under its current parameters.

 One-Sentence Takeaway

 Training a supervised model means adjusting the weights so the model assigns maximal probability to the correct labels in the training data.
+Likelihood, log-likelihood, cross-entropy, and MLE are mathematically equivalent perspectives on this same objective.

 Note: This blog post was written as a learning exercise.
 AI tools were used to help polish the writing and clarify explanations, but the concepts, questions, and understanding reflected here are my own.
 These posts document my learning journey through machine learning fundamentals.